Special offer! WELCOME50 $50 coupon off General Pest Plan (auto-applied on every online quote)

-A Tiny Invader: Meet the Carpet Beetle
+A Tiny Invader: Meet The Carpet Beetle

 Finding strange bare patches on clothing, rugs, or upholstered furniture?
 You may have a carpet beetle infestation.